 You can preview your Topic at any time by clicking the Preview button at the top of the page.
 The preview panel will update with a sampling of messages that meet your search parameters.

 The preview panel shows you the approximate number of matching messages that show up per day, so you can determine if the dataset will be too small or large to provide relevant insights.

 If you notice multiple posts showing up with specific keywords, you can double-click on any word in a post to include ( + ) or exclude ( - ) that word in your query.

-Potential Reach: Number of times messages could have been seen.
+Potential Impressions - Number of times messages could have been seen.
 The sum total of follower counts of all users whose messages are captured within the Topic.

 Total Engagements: Number of times messages were publicly interacted with.
 The sum total of likes, shares and replies on all the messages captured within the Topic.

 Avg.
 Engagements Per Message: Total engagements divided by total number of messages.
 Engagements per Message indicate how engaged users are with this Topic.
 Use this metric to compare engagement rates across time periods or across Topics.